Bettina Holwerda is fed up with questions about the age difference: "Uninteresting"

 Jim and Bettina met in 2006 when they starred in the musical Fat play.
 Five years later, they got married.
 Together, they have three children: Lux, Posy and Molly.

-Combining parenthood and work was sometimes quite difficult, now explains Bettina.
+Combining parenthood and work was sometimes quite difficult, Bettina now explains.
 Especially when Jim for the movie Our boys in Miami run in the United States.
 Their youngest daughter Molly was three months old at the time.
 “She only drank with me, so it was impossible to organize a grandmother for a babysitter.
 But it also taught me a lot.
 Above all: let go.